Amazon Brand Story Feature

 The brand focus image module is a nice piece of real estate for beautiful, on-brand images.
 Entice customers with high-quality photos and continue sharing your story.

-I love the way brand Love Crunch has taken advantage of these image sizes and created simple, beautiful layouts to attract customers.
+The way brand Love Crunch has taken advantage of these image sizes and created simple, beautiful layouts to attract customers is a great model.
 It shows that brand stories don’t necessarily need to follow the subdued white format that Amazon shows as examples.

 Amazon brand focus module